 In A Most Blessed and Auspicious Occasion, for example, a couple has to go through a series of weird and uncomfortable traditions such as the sacrifice of goats before their wedding.
-In We Men of Science, the protagonist finds a portal for a dimension in which everything is the exact contrary of what it was before.
+In We Men of Science, the protagonist finds a portal to a dimension in which everything is exactly contrary to what it was before.
 Or in Missed Connection, a man and a woman spend their lives on the same bus – in the most literal way.

 Experimenting with the medium

 Many short stories in Someone Who Will Love You In All Your Damaged Glory have experimental elements.
 Bob-Waksberg plays with lists, poetry, font dimension, and more.
 Rules for Taboo starts as a simple list of rules and builds the story of a relationship on it.
 This playful approach to narrative is similar to David Foster Wallace‘s metafictional short stories: in his collection Girl With Curious Hair, he experiments with graphs, lists, and titles.